Step 5. Add Inventory Groups

 Also, make sure to include the group with the .VMX file into the plan first, before the groups with .VMDK files.

-- If the VMs that you want to fail over belong to a datastore in a VMware Storage DRS cluster, make sure to include in the plan all VM groups related to this cluster.
+- If the VMs that you want to fail over belong to a datastore in a VMware Storage DRS cluster, make sure to include in the plan all inventory groups related to this cluster.

-- For datastores connected through the NFSv4.1 protocol, Orchestrator supports failover to a recovery location only in case target hosts included in the location have the NFSv3 export policy enabled (since the recovered datastores will be mounted to the hosts through NFSv3).
+- For datastores connected through the NFSv4.1 protocol, Orchestrator supports failover to a recovery location only in the case that target hosts included in the location have the NFSv3 export policy enabled (since the recovered datastores will be mounted to the hosts through NFSv3).

 For datastores connected through other protocols, no limitations apply.

-- If the LUN ID of a datastore where the selected VM groups belong is higher than 256, Orchestrator may not be able to orchestrate storage failover properly.
+- If the LUN ID of a datastore where the selected inventory groups belong is higher than 256, Orchestrator may not be able to orchestrate storage failover properly.
 If the LUN ID is higher than 256, make sure that your equipment supports this ID.